 (b) is satisfied that the licensee or permit holder is a fit and proper person to hold the licence or permit.

-(2) The Board must not renew a provisional tradesperson’s licence or a provisional tradesperson’s licence (drainage plumbing) if the licence has been renewed on a previous occasion.
+(2) The Board must not renew a provisional tradesperson’s licence if the licence has been renewed on a previous occasion.

 (3) The Board may refuse to renew a provisional tradesperson’s licence if it considers that, during the licence period for the licence, the applicant made insufficient progress towards attaining the qualification referred to in Schedule 3 clause 3(b)(i) or (ii).

-(4) The Board may refuse to renew a provisional tradesperson’s licence (drainage plumbing) if it considers that, during the licence period for the licence, the applicant made insufficient progress towards attaining the qualification referred to in Schedule 3 clause 4(b)(i) or (ii).
+[(4) deleted]

-(5) In subregulations (3) and (4) a reference to the renewal of a provisional tradesperson’s licence or provisional tradesperson’s licence (drainage plumbing) includes a reference to the issue of that licence following the expiry of a previously-held licence of the same type.
+(5) In subregulation (3) a reference to the renewal of a provisional tradesperson’s licence includes a reference to the issue of that licence following the expiry of a previously-held licence of the same type.

 (6) On renewal of a licence or permit, the Board must issue an identification card to the licensee or permit holder.

 [Regulation 20 inserted: Gazette 29 Apr 2016 p.
-1334-5.]
+1334-5; amended: SL 2024/12 r.
+11.]

 20A.
 Reissuing licence or permit